 - csv: checks the following delimiters: comma (,), vertical bar (|), tab (\t), semicolon (;), space ( ), and \u0001.

 Configuration options (optional) The advanced custom options, such as File field change rules and Object deletion change rules.
 Scheduling frequency The frequency at which metadata discovery tasks are scheduled.
 Schema Name The name of the schema, which is mapped to the name of the database in DLA.
 After a metadata discovery task is created, a schema is automatically created for this task.

 - After you configure the preceding parameters, click Create to create a metadata discovery task.

 Note After a metadata discovery task is created, DLA automatically runs the task at specified intervals.
 To immediately run the task, you can find your task on the Task List tab and click Execution in the Operation column.

-- After the task starts to run, the running status of the task is displayed on the History List tab.
-On the Task List tab, you can view the task status and modify task configurations.
-In addition, you can go to the Execute page to query data.
+- After the task starts to run, the status of the task is displayed on the Task List tab.
+On the Task List tab, you can manage the task, such as view the task status, modify configurations, and go to the Execute page to query data.

-- If an OSS directory is not recognized by DLA, you can check whether files in the directory are in the same format.
-If the files are in the CSV format, you can configure parameters such as Field delimiter, Identification, and Table header mode.
+- If an OSS directory is not discovered by DLA, you need to check whether all the files in the directory are in the same format.
+If the files are in the CSV format, you can configure parameters, such as Field delimiter, Identification, and Table header mode.